jeet-g-shah/penrose-dimer-monte-carlo/README.md

 First, clone this repository and extract the data.zip file.

-There are three parts to the code:
+There are four parts to the code:

 1. Generate the Penrose tiling using lattice_generation.ipynb, and save all the requried information about the graph such as the location of the vertices and the adjacency matrix.
 This data has been already generated and stored in ./data/tiling_input